DBernardes/codeastro/Day1/git_intro/git_demo.md

-# Demo: Introduction to Git
+# Demo: Introduction to Git!
 In this demo, we will go over how to (1) make a git repository via Github and clone it to your local machine; (2) Add and edit files to the repo; (3) Resolve conflicts between the remote and local versions